-You simply open the recyclable tin, dab your fingers in the cream, rub it under your armpits, and your done!
+You simply open the recyclable tin, dab your fingers in the cream, rub it under your armpits, and you’re done!

-It’s practical and beneficial for the environment, what’s not to love!beneficial
+It’s practical and beneficial for the environment, what’s not to love?

 Thankfully, if you’re wondering what to pack for the Philippines, you don’t need to worry about taking shampoo with you.

 The solution is to buy solid shampoo instead!
 It works just as well as a normal shampoo and takes up much less space.
 Plus, you’re reducing the amount of plastic you consume!

 Give it a try, you won’t regret it!

 Suncream is a vital item to take to the Philippines.